Family

 • Played a significant part in destroying my relationship with a girlfriend.

 By about 2018 I had cut him out of my life, (not for the first time) and I wouldn’t even want to acknowledge him on the street.
 If this has been unavoidable it has been a brief angry sweary exchange.
-I do not care for him in any way at all.

 A photo collage I made for his 40th birthday in 2017.